Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 This hormone relaxes ligaments in and around the pelvis and this can result in lower back ache very early on in pregnancy.

-As HCG levels elevate, they cause blood flow to increase to a woman’s kidneys leading to an increase in toilet trips, up to 25% more in fact which accounts for the 6 trips to the loo last night.
+As Human Chorionic Gonadotropin (HCG) levels elevate, they cause blood flow to increase to a woman’s kidneys leading to an increase in toilet trips, up to 25% more in fact.

 This will normally peak at 8-12 weeks and then sometimes gets worse towards the end of your pregnancy as the baby grows.

-Going to the loo more often is a common first sign of pregnancy but it is also associated with having a U.T.I or bladder infection.
+Going to the bathroom more often is a common first sign of pregnancy but it is also associated with having a UTI or bladder infection.

 This is a common sign of early pregnancy bought on by the changing hormones in your body.

-If you think you have a U.T.I please see your doctor as you may need antibiotics.
+If you think you have a UTI please see your health care provider as you may need antibiotics.

 Your body’s way of cleaning the cervix is through a thick, milky, musky smelling discharge known as leukorrhea.